 One of the causes of TMD is tooth misalignment and bite discrepancy.
 When your teeth do not occlude or come together properly, the jaw joint will attempt to compensate for this.
 Over time, this compensated motion will strain the joint and surrounding muscles, creating pain and stiffness.
 Simply taking pain relievers or applying a warm compress may relieve symptoms, but they do not prevent the cause of the problem, which is only certain to return.

-Orthodontic therapy is part of a comprehensive approach in the treatment and prevention of TMJ disorders.
-By recreating a proper bite relationship between your teeth, your jaw can once again be in the properly functioning position and be given the ability to relax.
+Orthodontic therapy is part of a comprehensive approach to the treatment and prevention of TMJ disorders.
+By recreating a proper bite relationship between your teeth, your jaw can once again be in a properly functioning position and be given the ability to relax.
 Compared to many invasive surgical procedures, orthodontics is an effective, minimally invasive way to treat and prevent your TMJ disorder.

-If you or a loved one is experiencing symptoms in your jaw, face, neck or head, contact Mary Kay Becher DDS PA to schedule an appointment so we can help!
+If you or a loved one is experiencing symptoms in your jaw, face, neck or head, contact Becher & Gil Orthodontics to schedule an appointment so we can help!